ropensci/roweb3/content/blog/2021-02-02-http-testing-book/index.md

 Maëlle got [funding from the R Consortium](https://www.r-consortium.org/projects/awarded-projects/2020-group-1#HTTP+testing+in+R+Book) to expand the scope of the book.
 Thank you, R Consortium!
 Thanks also to Scott, [Adam Sparks](/author/adam-sparks/), [Matthias Grenié](/author/matthias-grenié/) and [Neal Richardson](https://enpiar.com/) for contributing to the project proposal.
 Thanks also to [Gábor Csárdi](https://github.com/gaborcsardi) who was also consulted... even before he created webfakes!
-Last but not least, thanks to recent readers of the book like [Dave Parr](https://www.daveparr.info/) and [Lluís Revilla Sancho](https://llrs.dev/) for useful feedback.
+Last but not least, thanks to recent readers of the book like [Dave Parr](https://www.daveparr.info/), [Lluís Revilla Sancho](https://llrs.dev/) and [Hugo Gruson](https://www.normalesup.org/~hgruson/) for useful feedback.

 ## What's between the covers?